Travelling with a firearm for hunting or competition

 If you live in an EU country other than Sweden and are travelling between Sweden and another EU country with a firearm, silencer or ammunition, you can declare your weapon directly online or at the border.

-When declaring at the border, present copy 1 of form 730.2 Declaration for firearms and ammunition for hunting, competition, transit to a customs officer.
+When declaring at the border, present copy 1 of form Declaration for firearms and ammunition for hunting, competition, transit to a customs officer.
 You should also present your firearm, silencer, ammunition, entry permit and European Firearms Pass (EFP).
 When you leave the country at a later date, you should approach a customs official and present copy 2 of the same form.

 Resident in Denmark, Finland or Norway

-• A licence to own a firearm issued in your country of residence.
+- A licence to own a firearm issued in your country of residence.

-• Your European Firearms Pass (EFP).
+- Your European Firearms Pass (EFP).

 If you live in Denmark and are travelling to Sweden with a shotgun and do not have a permit, you must instead have an EFP issued for the shotgun.

-Stopover within the EU
+Stopovers within the EU

-Even if you stop over in an EU country and collect your luggage, you must declare the firearm, silencer and ammunition - i.e. submit the SAD to Swedish Customs.
-However, it is important that you also contact the competent authority in the country where you are stopping over to find out what rules apply when you leave that country.
+If you collect your luggage during the stopover, it is important that you also contact the relevant public agency in the country where you are stopping over to find out what rules apply when you leave that country.

 Rules for silencers